-Objectives Objective 1 Analyze and evaluate poetry, drama, and prose for literary elements and meaning.
-Objective 2 Identify and articulate the relevant features of the historical thought and times that shaped the assigned literary works.
+Objectives Objective 1 Analyze and evaluate poetry, drama, and prose from early English literature, for literary elements and meaning.
+Objective 2 Identify and articulate the relevant features of the historical thought and times that shaped early English literary works.
 Objective 3 Compare and distinguish the salient characteristics of the literary periods under study.
-Objective 4 Read and respond effectively to relevant critical opinions about literature.
+Objective 4 Read and respond effectively to relevant critical opinions about early English literature.
 Objective 5 Compose critical essays on the assigned literature, based upon close textual readings, investigations, and accepted critical practices.